Health and Safety Guidance

 In the true Canisius spirit, the college community will work together to stay safe on campus.

 An important part of our strategy is ensuring that people are healthy when they come to school, and modifying our facilities and procedures to mitigate risk.
-Through rigorous safety protocols and physical alterations to campus facilities, we have created an environment intended to limit the spread of COVID-19 in our community.
+Through rigorous safety protocols and physical alterations to campus facilities, we have created an environment intended to limit the spread of Covid-19 in our community.
 All of us must adhere to some basic safety principles: monitor your health daily, mask wearing, social distancing, frequent handwashing and avoiding large gatherings.
-We will ask everyone - students, faculty and staff alike - to acknowledge the Griff Pledge to commit to these new community expectations and practice them on a daily basis.
+Everyone - students, faculty and staff alike - is being asked to acknowledge the Griff Pledge to commit to these new community expectations and practice them on a daily basis.

 Monitoring Your Health

-Campus community members will also complete a Daily Health Assessment, which informs a designated team of anyone who may have symptoms or who has been exposed to someone potentially infected.
+Campus community members are also asked to complete a Daily Health Assessment, which informs a designated team of anyone who may have symptoms or who has been exposed to someone potentially infected.
 This also enables the college to take appropriate measures to contain, monitor and track illness.

 Social Distancing Guidelines